kobbin003/archive_manager/README.md

-# It's an archive manager.

-File types:
+# 📦 Archive Manager

+Archive Manager is a lightweight tool to compress, extract, and manage archive files like .zip, .tar.gz, .rar, and more.
+Designed for efficiency and simplicity, this tool makes working with archive files way easier.

+## 🚀 What it does

+🗂️ **View archive contents** — See what's inside before extracting

+📤 **Extract files** — Unpack .zip, .tar.gz, .tgz, etc.

+📦 **Create archives** — Compress files and folders into archive formats

+## 📁 Supported Formats

+- .rar,
+- .zip,
+- .7z,
-- rar
+- .tar,
-- zip
+- .tar.gz,
-- 7z
+- .tar.bz2,
-- tar
+- .tar.xz,
-- xz
+- xz,
-- gz
+- gz,
 - bz
-- tar.gz
-- tar.bz
-- tar.xz